hmdmhmd/reza.re/source/_posts/2013-06-14-octopress-on-openshift.markdown

 <!-- more -->

 ## The Easy Way
 The easy way is the first method.
-Create an application with _Do It Yourself_ catridge.
-We can do it from Web console or witn command-line:
+Create an application with _Do It Yourself_ catridge, we can do it from Web console or with command-line:

     $ rhc app create myapp diy-0.1